p-robot/uk1967-68/README.md

 Data are from:

-*Northumberland Report: The Report of the Committee of Inquiry on Food and Mouth Disease* (Her Majesty’s Stationery Office, London, 1968).
+*Northumberland Report: The Report of the Committee of Inquiry on Food and Mouth Disease*.
+Her Majesty’s Stationery Office, London, 1968.